dzapata915/Lyme_Disease/README.md

 ## Motivation:
-I grew up just north of New York City and spent a lot of time outdoors and my family often traveled around the Northeast, visiting states like Pennsylvania, New Jersey, and Massachusetts.
-I contracted Lyme disease twice as a kid, but was lucky to be diagnosed early both times and fully recovered.
-After moving to Nashville in 2012, I was told Lyme was not really an issue and I accepted that without question.
-This project gave me the chance to finally look into that claim and explore the data myself, which became the main motivation behind my analysis.
+I grew up in New York just 30 miles north of New York City in the suburbs.
+As a kid, I contracted Lyme disease twice, which we caught early, so I was able to get treated and made a full recovery with no lasting effects.
+Then I moved down to Nashville in 2012 and remember being told there really was no Lyme disease down here, but I never looked into it.
+This project allowed me to actually dig into the data and investigate whether that claim was true or not.

 ## Questions:
 1. How has Lyme disease changed over the past several decades in the United States?